-Nonstop flights from Tampa International Airport (TPA) to Halifax, Montreal, Ottawa and Toronto via Air Canada, Westjet and Air Transat.
-TPA is about 1 to 1.5 hours north of Sarasota County and is an easy drive via Interstate 275.
+Nonstop flights to/from Tampa International Airport (TPA) to/from Halifax, Montreal, Ottawa and Toronto are serviced by Air Canada.
+Toronto is also serviced by Westjet.
+TPA is 1 to 1.5 hours north of Sarasota County and is an easy drive via Interstate 275 or Interstate 75.

 It is quite common for Eastern Canadian visitors to drive to Sarasota County.
-Whether via I-77 S, I-75 S or I-95 S, the drive takes about 22 hours from Ontario & Quebec.
+Whether via I-77 S, I-75 S or I-95 S, the drive takes about 22 hours from Ontario and Quebec.

 Sarasota County’s peak season is Jan-April.
 It is usually sunny, between 60-80 degrees Fahrenheit and there usually isn’t rain or high humidity yet (high humidity and afternoon showers begin in late May and continue throughout the summer and fall).

 Barrier islands hug Sarasota County’s 40 miles of coastline.
 The barrier islands, many called “keys,” each have their own personality.
 The beaches along the coasts of these areas range from calm and tapered to lively and expansive.